 Roman ruins in Italy

 Having been to all three places, I think each one has a lot to offer.
-Pompeii and Herculaneum are closer together and can be done as one, very busy but doable, trip.
+Pompeii and Herculaneum are closer together and can be done as one jam-packed but doable trip.
 While Herculaneum is smaller, the experience, in my opinion, is a lot more intimate, if you can call hanging out in old ruins that.
-If you have time, see both but if you are strapped for time, Herculaneum is a great alternative.
+If you have time, see both, but Herculaneum is a great alternative if you are strapped for time.

-Ostia Antica, due to its close proximity to Rome, offers a great day trip from the city.
+Ostia Antica, due to its proximity to Rome, is a great day trip from the city.
 Again, if you are short on time and can’t make it down south to see the other two, you won’t be disappointed here.